1doce8/go-ethereum-nomad-pack/packs/go-ethereum/README.md

 Several load balancers in the [The Nomad Pack Community Registry](https://github.com/hashicorp/nomad-pack-community-registry) are configured to connect to this service by default.

-The [NginX](https://github.com/hashicorp/nomad-pack-community-registry/tree/main/packs/nginx/README.md) and [HAProxy](https://github.com/hashicorp/nomad-pack-community-registry/tree/main/packs/haproxy/README.md) packs are configured to balance the Consul service "hello-world-service", which is th default value for the "consul_service_name" variable.
+The [NginX](https://github.com/hashicorp/nomad-pack-community-registry/tree/main/packs/nginx/README.md) and [HAProxy](https://github.com/hashicorp/nomad-pack-community-registry/tree/main/packs/haproxy/README.md) packs are configured to balance the Consul service "hello-world-service", which is the default value for the "consul_service_name" variable.

 The [Fabio](https://github.com/hashicorp/nomad-pack-community-registry/tree/main/packs/fabio/README.md) and [Traefik](https://github.com/hashicorp/nomad-pack-community-registry/tree/main/packs/traefik/traefik/README.md) packs are configured to search for Consul services with the tags found in the default value of the "consul_service_tags" variable.